Koredotcom/docs/docs/xo/automation/knowledge-ai/manage-faqs.md

 When setting up conditional responses:

 * Identify important factors like location, customer type, products, and services.

 * Create specific conditions for these factors.

 * Order your conditions from most to least specific.

 * Use ‘AND’ for specific scenarios and ‘OR’ for broader ones.

 * Always set a default response.

 * Create only a few conditions or nested rules; too many conditions can make the graph overly complex and difficult to manage.

 * When using variables from the context object to define the conditional responses, use only ‘BotUserSession’ variables (context.session.BotUserSession), as they will be available across the session between the user and the bot.

+* Create context, environment, or content variables before using them in conditional responses.

+* Save and train the FAQ after changes; publish to update the end channel.

 ### Limitations